HomeX

 An irresistible anchorage for yachties is North Sound.
 The scenery here is at its most dramatic throughout the archipelago and the surrounding boat-only islands significantly add to its appeal.

-A beach bar and volleyball net are the only signs of civilisation on Prickly Pear Island and the shipwrecks around Moskito Island are best explored using the charter yacht’s dive equipment.
+A beach bar and volleyball net are the only signs of civilization on Prickly Pear Island and the shipwrecks around Moskito Island are best explored using the charter yacht’s dive equipment.

 Scrub Island